Spanish Fairs: How to Celebrate Like Locals

 spanish fairs in andalusia

 The more, the merrier!
 It’s much more fun to go to the feria with a group of friends.
-If you go dressed up altogether, you’ll automatically feel more confident in your flamenco dress.

 The Spanish usually visit ferias in big groups of more than 10 people or with their entire families.

-The strictness of dress codes often depends on the city where the feria is taking place.
-Whereas in Malaga, a casual dress code is fine, in Seville, a formal suits is often standard.
-As a general rule, men usually wear an elegant polo shirt or a white shirt.
+Whereas in Malaga, a casual Malaga dress code is fine, in Seville, a formal suit is often standard.
+Generally, men usually wear an elegant polo shirt or a white shirt.

-If he’s open-minded, he can also opt for the full Spanish cenachero costume including a sombrero cordobes (Cordovan hat), fajin (sash) and alpargatas (espadrilles).
+If he’s open-minded, he can also opt for the full Spanish cenachero costume, including a sombrero cordobes (Cordovan hat), fajin (sash,) and alpargatas (espadrilles).

-5. Don’t start singing flamenco!
+7. Don’t start singing flamenco!
 Not even when you’re drunk!

 spanish dress in spain